 Even if you follow all the tips above, retinol can still cause some trouble.
 It may dry out your skin or irritate it.
 Not as much as it would if you started with a huge dose every day but if your skin’s on the sensitive side, the risk is there.

 That’s why it pays to be prepared.
 Follow up your retinol with a rich moisturizer full of soothing agents that’ll neutralise both its drying and irritating effects.

 - Paula’s Choice Calm Redness Relief Moisturizer For Normal To Dry Skin ($29.00): available at Dermstore, Paula’s Choice and Skinstore.

-- Paula’s Choice Calm Redness Relief Moisturizer For Normal To Oily Skin ($29.00): available at Paula’s Choice.
+- Paula’s Choice Calm Redness Relief Moisturizer For Normal To Oily Skin ($29.00): available at Paula’s Choice and Skinstore.